 The short answer to that question, of course, is Yes.
 But the issue goes deeper than that.

 Twenty-two million Americans live in manufactured home communities, a great many of which are here in Florida.
 Most of those, it seems, are privately-owned and use an HOA as the governing body.
-Fewer manufactured home communities—such as Palm Hill, Bay Aristocrat, Fairway Villages, and the Cove—are owned by the residents.
+Fewer manufactured home communities—such as our Americana Cove—are owned by the residents and therefore far less open to eviction.

 Those communities are known as manufactured housing resident-owned communities, or MHROCs.
 Freddie Mac has identified only about a thousand MHROCs nationwide.
 The Federal Finance Housing Agency has conducted studies that point to four key aspects of MHROCs: